OICR/softeng-blog/_posts/francois_gerthoffert/2019-03-03-ZenCrepes-GitHub-Agile-Analytics-made-easy.md

     <figcaption>Different colors for JetBrains labels</figcaption>
 </figure>

 Interesting isn’t it?
 Look at the slight variations of red or green for “bug” and “help wanted” or the strong difference in colors for the “feature” label.
-Interestingly, for some reason, GitHub update from time to time the colors of the default labels, so even if you were to always stick with the default, you’d notice slight inconsistency over time.
+Interestingly, for some reason, GitHub updates from time to time the colors of the default labels, so even if you were to always stick with the default, you’d notice slight inconsistency over time.

 <figure>
     <img src="{{site.urlimg}}francois_gerthoffert/zencrepes/jetbrains-labels-features.png" />